-Looking for meaningful ways to add to your Memorial Day messages this weekend?
+Looking for meaningful ways to add to your Memorial Day messages?
 Here are 3 easy-but-awesome ideas you can use now.

 1. Memorial Day Outreach: Remembrance (John 15:12-13)

 Work with parents to commemorate Memorial Day and teach kids about this important day of remembrance.
 Invite families to spend an afternoon at a local cemetery and clean up neglected graves.
 Bring work gloves, sunscreen, and bug repellent.